 Now, take everything we’ve just said about junk food and replace that term with worry.
 I think you’ll find that the analogy fits surprisingly well.

 Eating junk food and worrying are both behaviors that are unhelpful—even painful—in the long-term, but still appealing and difficult to avoid because the short-term result is so gratifying.

-Despite the pretty terrible long-term consequences, we worry (and eat junk food) because it feel good in the short term.
+Despite the pretty terrible long-term consequences, we worry (and eat junk food) because it feels good in the short term.

 Wait a second!
 Worry doesn’t feel good.
 I feel anxious and stressed when I worry!